postsharp/postsharp-emails/metalama-email-course/xx-eligibility-and-diagnostics.md

 # Creating Aspects: Eligibility and Diagnostics

+> TODO: The example is constrived.
+A caching example woud be better.

 We've explored how Metalama can be used to create sophisticated custom aspects, but we haven't yet discussed how to ensure they're not used inappropriately.

 Let's revisit the version of the logging aspect that had a dependency on `ILogger`.
 We saw how Metalama introduced an appropriate constructor at compile time.
 However, static classes can't have constructors, and while Metalama will produce an error message if you try to manually add the Log Aspect to a method in a static class, the reality with something like logging—which you'd probably want to apply comprehensively—is that you'd use a fabric to apply the attribute.
 This requires a way to ensure that the aspect is only applied where it's appropriate.